WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * **consumers can work on the data independently**

+- **you have to estimate the number of shards you will be using, you can change the amount later**

 #### Kinesis Data Firehose

 - allows you to **store data from kinesis stream on persistent storage**

 * it can modify the data before storing it

+- **you do not have to specify capacity upfront**

 #### Kinesis Data Analytics